Kylie Jenner's New Anti-Trend Manicure Is Giving '90s Pamela Anderson, and I'm Obsessed

 It's the ultimate throwback.

-Ganzorigt included a picture of the inspiration behind Jenner's manicure; it appears to be the 1997 cover of Nails magazine, featuring a woman with a French manicure and rose-gold toenail polish.
-As I said before, I tend to associate the look with Pamela Anderson.
+Ganzorigt included a picture of the inspiration behind Jenner's manicure, and it appears to be the 1997 cover of Nails magazine featuring a woman with a French manicure and rose-gold toenail polish.
+As I said before, I tend to associate the look with Anderson.
 Here, she's pictured in Los Angeles in 2003.

-Ganzorigt updated the original look in one way, with a sleek, almond-shaped tip, rather than the traditional square one.
+Ganzorigt updated the original look with a sleek, almond tip rather than the traditional square one.
 It seems to be Jenner's signature shape.

-Call me crazy, but seeing Jenner in an all-black outfit with voluminous hair and sunglasses is giving '90s Pamela Anderson in the best way.
-The "deep '90s French" manicure is the cherry on top.
+Jenner in an all-black outfit with voluminous hair and sunglasses is giving '90s Pamela Anderson in the best way.
+The deep '90s French manicure is the cherry on top.
 Now, excuse me while I book a nail appointment.

 Kaitlyn McLintock is a Beauty Editor atBest Knockoff Luxury Clothing .
 She has 10 years of experience in the editorial industry, having previously written for other industry-leading publications, like Byrdie, InStyle, The Zoe Report, Bustle, and others.
 She covers all things beauty and wellness-related, but she has a special passion for creating skincare content (whether that's writing about an innovative in-office treatment, researching the benefits of a certain ingredient, or testing Wholesale Replica Bag and greatest at-home skin device).
 Having lived in Los Angeles, California, and Austin, Texas, she has since relocated back to her home state, Michigan.
 When she's not writing, researching, or testing beauty products, she's working through an ever-growing book collection or swimming in the Great Lakes.